aurbano/twig/README.md

 Lightweight CLI to manage multiple Git worktrees with optional Dev Container integration.
 Perfect for concurrent feature development with LLM coding assistants.

+## Why?

+`twig` makes it effortless to work on multiple branches of the same repo at the same time in isolated folders that are mapped to git branches.

+This can be useful for traditional development, where you might need to do a quick bug fix without leaving the branch you were working on.
+And it can be even more useful for LLM-assisted coding, allowing you to have multiple parallel instances working independently.

 ## Installation

 ```bash